Abstracts

 Eligibility

-• Research and late-breaking abstracts must be electronically submitted through the NKF abstract submission portal by their respective deadlines.
+• General research and late-breaking abstracts must be electronically submitted through the NKF abstract submission site by their respective deadlines.

-• NKF professional membership is not required for abstract submission or authorship.
+• NKF professional membership is not required for abstract submission, authorship, or presentation.

-• Abstracts will not be considered if the research has been presented at another meeting or press conference and published prior to the Spring Clinical Meetings.
+• Abstracts will not be considered if the research has already been published, presented at another meeting, or shared at a press conference prior to the NKF 2026 Spring Clinical Meetings.

-• The presenting author of an accepted abstract will be invited to participate in a poster Q/A on-site in Long Beach, CA at the Spring Clinical Meetings.
-However, acceptance of an abstract does not waive the registration fee.
-To participate in the poster Q/A, you must register for SCM24.
+• The submitting author of an accepted abstract will have the option to bring a poster onsite for SCM26.
+However, acceptance of an abstract does not waive the registration fee

 NKF Embargo Policy

 Academic institutions, private organizations, and companies with products whose value may be influenced by information contained in an abstract may issue a press release to coincide with the availability of an abstract.
-However, the NKF continues to require that information that goes beyond that contained within the abstract, e.g., discussion of the abstract done as part of a scientific presentation, is to be embargoed until the start of the Meetings.
+However, the NKF continues to require that information that goes beyond that contained within the abstract, e.g., discussion of the abstract done as part of a scientific presentation, is to be embargoed until the start of SCM26, 8am ET on May 7, 2026.
 Violation of this policy may result in the abstract being withdrawn from the meeting and other measures deemed appropriate.
 Journalists failing to abide by the embargo may have their press credentials revoked.

 Previous Abstracts